top of page

 Hair should be neatly pulled back and secured with no loose strands.
 Use plenty of hairpins to hold the hair so it doesn't come down during class.
 A hairnet and hairspray or gel help to prevent flyaways.
 Snoods and butterfly clips should not be used.
 Acceptable variations of a classic bun include a French twist, crown braid, two side buns, and braided buns, as long as the hair is tight and secure.

-Jewelry is not to be worn in class.
+Jewelry is not to be worn in class unless required for medial or religious/cultural reasons (please make an effort to keep such articles close against the body to prevent them catching on anything).
 Stud earrings are acceptable.
 Instructors reserve the right to ask students to remove articles of jewelry if they are distracting or unsafe for the dancer to wear in class.

 False nails should not be worn in class.

 In the winter months, dancers may bring a fitted ballet sweater (pink, black, or class color) with them to class.
-Also, fitted light pink leg warmers or a fitted light pink or black full body warmer may be worn during cold weather periods.
-Baggy cover-ups are not allowed during class.
+Also, fitted light pink leg warmers or a fitted light pink or black full body warmer may be worn for the first few minutes of class at the teacher's discretion.
+Baggy cover-ups and street clothes are not allowed during class.

 bottom of page